 - provide schools and tertiary education providers with the flexibility required to deliver innovative secondary-tertiary programmes

-- provide for a fees free education, however students do not qualify for student loans, allowances or course-related costs
+- provide for a fees free education, however students don't qualify for student loans, allowances or course-related costs

 - minimise double-funding — providers are funded for the provision they deliver